 Educational Multimedia Visualization Center: Downloads (more info) Nine animations address tectonics of the west coast of North America, many aspects of transform boundaries and strike-slip faulting.
 Animations also depict subduction, rifting and volcanism, and oil reservoirs.

 This Dynamic Earth: the Story of Plate Tectonics (more info) Still images used to introduce the concept of plate tectonics in this classic treatment from the USGS.
 Illustrations are concise and easy to understand, and used to depict topics such as plate boundaries; plate motions; and hotspots and mantle thermal plumes.
 Includes a particularly clear and informative historical perspective.

 The Wilson Cycle (more info) Pictoral description of the Wilson Cycle.
 Scientific visualizations include drawings of all stages of the Wilson Cycle, a one page summary of the Cycle and a circular depiction of the Wilson Cycle.

 Plate Movement Through Time :

-Regional Paleogeographic Views of Earth History (more info) Regional paleogeographic reconstructions of North America, Colorado Plateau, SW North America, and Mesozoic terrane accretion.
+Regional Paleogeographic Views of Earth History ( This site may be offline. ) Regional paleogeographic reconstructions of North America, Colorado Plateau, SW North America, and Mesozoic terrane accretion.
 These beautiful reconstructions by geologist Ron Blakey (formerly Northern Arizona University) and Colorado Plateau Geosystems, Inc.

 Paleomap Project (more info) Paleogeographic globes that move, tilt, and spin to allow viewing from different angles, and animated plate-tectonic maps that show plate movement and sea-floor spreading for different periods in earth history are available for purchase.
 Paleomap Project is the creation of Christopher R. Scotese at the University of Texas at Arlington.